adrianyadav/adrianyadav-resumebuilder/_includes/resume.md

 ### IOOF | JR WEB DEVELOPER & DIGITAL ANALYST (FEB 2017 – MAY 2018)

-I was hired by IOOF as a junior web developer to work alongside the marketing team and manage their CMS as well as improve IOOF’s frontend experience.
+I was hired by IOOF as a junior web developer to work alongside the marketing team and manage their CMS a

 ## EDUCATION